Happy family in Malaysia

 1

-Everything begins with a letter of intent addressed to the President of the Departmental Council of your place of residence or via the child welfare services (Aide Sociale à l'Enfance - ASE).
+It all begins with a letter of intent sent to the President of the Departmental Council in your place of residence, or through the Child Welfare Services (ASE).

 2

-Social workers visit your home to assess your living environment, emotional stability, and capacity to welcome a child.
+Social workers visit your home to assess your living environment, your emotional stability, and your ability to welcome a child.

 3

-A certified psychologist analyzes your underlying motivations.
-This step ensures that the project is well-considered and psychologically sound.
+A certified psychologist examines your deeper motivations.
+This step ensures that the project is carefully thought through and psychologically sound.

-The approval is a safety guarantee for the child.
+Approval is a safeguard for the child.
 It is mandatory for any international adoption and can take between 9 months and a year.
-Without this precious document, no recognition of the adoption in France will be possible.
-To learn more about the documents to prepare, consult our guide on administrative formalities.
+Without this all-important green light, no recognition of the adoption in France will be possible.
+To learn more about the documents to prepare, see our guide on administrative formalities.

 Malaysia has a dual legal system.
-For Muslim residents, religion imposes Kafala, which does not allow for changing the child's name.
-For expatriates and non-Muslim residents, the Adoption Act 1952 allows for a civil adoption closer to the Western model.
+For Muslim residents, religion requires Kafala, which does not allow the child's name to be changed.
+For expats and non-Muslim residents, the Adoption Act 1952 allows a civil adoption that is closer to the Western model.

-It is crucial to understand that Malaysia is not a member of the Hague Convention of 29 May 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption.
-This makes procedures more complex and often requires a local lawyer.
+It is crucial to understand that Malaysia is not a party to the Hague Convention of 29 May 1993 on the Protection of Children and Co-operation in Respect of Intercountry Adoption.
+This makes the process more complex and often requires a local lawyer.

 Administration

-To date, no French Authorized Adoption Body (OAA) is accredited in Malaysia, and the French Adoption Agency (AFA) does not handle files for this country.
-Adopters must therefore engage in an individual process.
+To date, no French Authorised Adoption Body (OAA) is accredited in Malaysia, and the French Adoption Agency (AFA) does not handle cases for this country.
+Prospective adoptive parents must therefore undertake an individual procedure.

-This means you will be solely responsible for building the file, searching for a child (via Malaysian social services), and the legal follow-up on site.
-We advise you to regularly check the website of France in Malaysia for real-time updates.
+This means that you alone will be responsible for putting together the file, finding a child (through the Malaysian social services), and handling the legal follow-up on site.
+We advise you to check the website of France in Malaysia regularly for real-time updates.

 Adoption Project Simulator